 Instructions

-- Peel and cut your sweet potatoes into 1 inch cubes.
-Place into a saucepan filling with water till the potatoes are completely covered.
+- Peel and cut your sweet potatoes into 1-inch cubes.
+Place the potatoes into a saucepan filled with water until completely covered.

 - Preheat oven to 350°F

-- In mixing bowl add your drained sweet potatoes, ghee, dairy free milk, sea salt, black pepper and cinnamon
+- Add your drained sweet potatoes, ghee, dairy-free milk, sea salt, black pepper, and cinnamon in a mixing bowl.

-- Place you mashed sweet potatoes in a 9x9 baking dish/or a dish of your choice
+- Place your mashed sweet potatoes in a 9x9 baking dish/or dish you choose.

-- In a separate bowl add walnuts, cinnamon and maple syrup, mixing until the walnuts are evenly coated.
+- Add walnuts, cinnamon, and maple syrup in a separate bowl, mixing until the walnuts are evenly coated.

-- Top you mashed sweet potatoes with the walnut mixture
+- Top your mashed sweet potatoes with the walnut mixture

 - Bake for 25 minutes, remove from oven and allow to cool for 5-10 minutes, the walnut mixture will be hot!